 Whale Sharks from Dhigurah

 Dhigurah is one of the most beautiful local islands in the Maldives.
-Located in the rim of the South Ari Atoll, this is a long, narrow island that is oriented roughly southwest to northeast.
-The east side of the island is exposed to the open ocean and has a stunning reef full of coral, fish, and turtles, along with offering an opportunity to swim with the Whale Sharks in Dhigurah.
+Located on the rim of the South Ari Atoll, this is a long, narrow island that is oriented roughly from southwest to northeast.
+The east side of the island is exposed to the open ocean and has a stunning reef full of coral, fish, and turtles.
+It also offers an opportunity to swim with the Whale Sharks in Dhigurah.
 A massive lagoon protects the island's west side and is one of the more consistent locations in this area to watch manta rays, particularly during the southwest monsoon.

 Whale Sharks from Maamagili

-Whilst, Dhigurah is centrally the prettiest island in the area, Maamigili has a lot more infrastructure.
-Being the capital of the South Ari Atoll, Maamigili has a population of over 2,000 people and linkages to the Coutrnies Capital City, Malè through its Domestic Airport and Deep Sea Harbour.
+While Dhigurah is centrally the prettiest island in the area, Maamigili has a lot more infrastructure.
+Being the capital of the South Ari Atoll, Maamigili has a population of over 2,000 people and links to the capital city, Malè, through its domestic airport and deep sea harbour.

-Although the island is a lot more accessible to the rest of the country and does have a lot more hustle and bustle than its neighboring islands, it is not as aesthetically pleasing.
-With more people, buildings, and vehicles, there is less room for palm trees and hammocks, therefore the main reason that people come to Maamigili to swim with the Whale Sharks is that it is convenient!
+Although the island is a lot more accessible to the rest of the country and does have a lot more hustle and bustle than its neighbouring islands, it is not as aesthetically pleasing.
+With more people, buildings, and vehicles, there is less room for palm trees and hammocks.
+Therefore the main reason that people come to Maamigili to swim with the Whale Sharks is that it is convenient!

-We don't want to talk you out of heading to the Maamigili, because with over 80 unique whale sharks calling this protected zone home, you are sure to be able to tick swimming with the Whale Sharks off your Bucket List whilst here, but if we had the option between the two neighboring islands, we would choose beautiful Dhigurah.
+We don't want to talk you out of heading to the Maamigili because, with over 80 unique whale sharks calling this protected zone home, you are sure to be able to tick swimming with the Whale Sharks off your Bucket List whilst here, but if we had the option between the two neighbouring islands, we would choose beautiful Dhigurah.

 Whale Sharks from Sun Island Resort